GavinPalmer1984/the-lean-product-playbook/README.md

 - Chapter 2: Problem Space versus Solution Space
 	- Outside-in product development is the essense of Lean - and was actually first advocated for years ago by practitioners of user-centered design.
 	- The best problem space learning often comes from feedback you receive from customers on the solution space artifacts you have created.
+	- The reality is that customers are much better at giving you feedback in the solution space.
+Having solution space discussions with customers is much more fruitful than trying to explicitly discuss the problem space with them.

 # Part II: The Lean Product Process
 - Chapter 3: Determine Your Target Customer (Step 1)
+	- Different customers will have different needs - and even those who have the same needs can have distinct views on their relative importance.
+	- Once you have a product or a prototype to show customers, then you can gain clarity about the target market you're attracting.
+	- Dividing a broad market into specific subsets based on attributes is called market segmentation.
+	- Needs-based segmentation seems very important but may be used to do other kinds of segmentation for ad campaigns.
+	- Define your target buyer in addition to the target customer when warranted.
+	- We need personas for user-centered design: which is a precise definition of our user and what he wants to accomplish.
+Remember that personas are no substitute for talking to customers on an ongoing basis.

 - Chapter 4: Identify Underserved Customer Needs (Step 2)
 - Chapter 5: Define Your Value Proposition (Step 3)
 - Chapter 6: Specify Your Minimum Viable Product (MVP) Feature Set (Step 4)